 Daniel Lowenstein was the first American law professor to specialize in Election Law and established a leading reputation in that field.
-He authored the first twentieth century textbook in the field— Election Law: Cases and Materials (Carolina Academic Press, 1995), now in its fourth edition.
+He authored the first twentieth century textbook in the field— Election Law: Cases and Materials (Carolina Academic Press, 1995), now in its fifth edition.
 As co-editor with Professor Rick Hasen he inaugurated the Election Law Journal, the leading journal in the field.
 On January 29, 2010, leading scholars in Election Law put on a festschrift celebrating Lowenstein’s work in the field.

 On July 1, 2009, Lowenstein became Director of the new UCLA Center for the Liberal Arts and Free Institutions (CLAFI), intended to facilitate and promote study of the great works and achievements of western civilization.
 He continues to teach in the School of Law, where his most typical subjects have included Election Law, Statutory Interpretation & Legislative Process, American Political Theory, and Law & Literature.